Plant of the month April: Asian flowering dogwood (Cornus kousa)

 Origin: Asia

-As an elegant shrub or tree, Cornus kousa is a popular specimen shrub in garden design.
-The Asian Flowering Dogwood blooms from May to June, with star-shaped, white to pink flowers spread profusely throughout the shrub.
+As an elegant shrub or tree, Cornus kousa is a popular solitary shrub in garden design.
+The Asian flowering dogwood blooms from May to June and the star-shaped, white to pink flowers are lavishly distributed throughout the shrub.
 The slow-growing shrub has upward-growing side branches and oval, dark green leaves.

-Cornus kousa looks especially beautiful in the fall: the foliage with scarlet autumn color remains for a long time, and the plant is also adorned with small, raspberry-like fruits.
-These fruits are even edible and taste slightly sweet.
+Cornus kousa is particularly beautiful in autumn: the foliage with its scarlet-red autumn colour remains intact for a long time and the plant is also adorned with small, raspberry-like fruits.
+These fruits are even edible and have a slightly sweet flavour.

-Asian flowering dogwood likes sunny to partial shade and grows best in humus to acidic soil.
-Cornus kousa is basically low-maintenance and robust and tolerates frost as well as heat or drought.
-Only in the first year after planting the shrub should be watered regularly.
+Asian flowering dogwoods like sunny to semi-shady conditions and grow best in humus-rich to acidic soil.
+Cornus kousa is generally easy to care for and robust, tolerating frost as well as heat or drought.
+Only in the first year after planting should the shrub be watered regularly.

-Also in our show garden is a magnificent flowering dogwood and blooms long and beautifully.
-In the garden villa we advise the visitors on site.
-The perfect place for inspiration and garden know-how.
+There is also a magnificent flowering dogwood in our show garden, which blooms beautifully for a long time.
+In the Gartenvilla, we advise visitors on site.
+The perfect place for inspiration and garden expertise.

-Use of the Asian flower dogwood in the design
+Use of the Asian flowering dogwood in design

 PARC’S references